laurasch02/spam-detection-in-Google-Mail/README.md

 # spam-detection-in-Google-Mail
-detect spam emails in your google mail inbox
+delete spam emails in your gmail inbox matching the query for spam.